1998 Sri Lankan local elections

-Local elections were held in Sri Lanka on 29 January 1998 for 17 local authorities on the Jaffna peninsula, in the north of the country.
+Local government elections were held in Sri Lanka on 29 January 1998 for 17 local authorities on the Jaffna peninsula, in the north of the country.
 They were the first local elections held in the peninsula since 1983.
 Turnout was low due to the threats issued by the rebel Tamil Tigers.
 The Eelam People's Democratic Party gained control of nine local authorities, Democratic People's Liberation Front (PLOTE) three, Tamil United Liberation Front one and Tamil Eelam Liberation Organization one.
 There was no overall control in the three remaining local authorities.

 Background

 The Sri Lankan government suspended local government in the north and east of the country in 1983 using Emergency Regulations.
 In March 1994, elections were held in the east and in Vavuniya in the north.
 However, elections weren't held in other areas of the north, including the Jaffna peninsula, because most of these areas were at that time controlled by the rebel Tamil Tigers.

 In August 1995 the Sri Lankan Military launched an offensive to recapture the Jaffna peninsula.
 By December 1995 the military had captured most of the Valikamam region of the peninsula, including the city of Jaffna.
 By 16 May 1996 the military had recaptured the entire peninsula.
 In late 1996 the government announced elections would be held for 23 local authorities in Jaffna District, Kilinochchi District, Mannar District and Vavuniya District but following opposition from Tamil political parties postponed them.
 On 3 December 1997 the government announced that elections would be held for the 17 local authorities on the Jaffna peninsula.
 The Tamil political parties were still opposed to holding elections as "normalcy" hadn't returned to the peninsula.
 The peninsula was under the firm grip of the Sri Lankan military and civil government had little, if any, role in the administration of the peninsula.
 The Tamil Tigers were also firmly against the elections being held.
 Despite these objections the elections were held on 29 January 1998.